The Montessori Octahedron Mobile — The First Colour Mobile (4–6 Weeks)

 During this period, a baby’s attention may move between the different forms, colours, and positions of the mobile.
 The eyes may follow slow changes for brief moments, pause, and then return.
 These shifts happen naturally through observation, without encouragement or repetition.

 There is no need to encourage longer looking or repeated sessions.
-The baby will disengage when they have had enough.
+The baby will disengage when they have had enough — and this is part of the process, not something that needs to be extended or corrected.

 A note on variations